BrandonFlorian/copy-trader-api/readme.md

 I am still learning Rust (and using this as a way to do so!) but eventually I do plan to convert the bot as well.

+In the python server, to prevent a private key from being exposed, the wallet secret key is set in the .env file and then we derive the address from that.
+In this Rust version, we are not yet doing any logic that would require a private key, but we do need the address so it needs to be set in the .env file.

+Please note that this is a work in progress and the API will be expanded upon as the repo is converted to Rust.

 ## Features

 - At this time you can only interact with the Supabase db.